Coronavirus: Situation in Albania & the Western Balkans for Travellers

 Current Situation in Albania

 🟡 Tirana Airport reopened fully on June 15th.
 Click for a list of airlines that operate flights.
 If your airline is not listed there the chances are high flights in July will be cancelled.
-We recommend rebooking with another airline to avoid disruption of your travel plans. 🟢 Land borders with the neighboring countries are open. 🟢 There are no travel restrictions within the country. 🟢 Accommodation, restaurants and most sights are open. 🟢 Small group activities such as hiking and cycling are permitted. 🔴 Public transport is largely interrupted, very few domestic lines operate.
+We recommend rebooking with another airline to avoid disruption of your travel plans. 🟢 Land borders with the neighboring countries are open. 🟢 There are no travel restrictions within the country. 🟢 Accommodation, restaurants and most sights are open. 🟢 Small group activities such as hiking and cycling are permitted. 🟢 Public transport is fully operational.

-Neighboring countries: No current travel restrictions 🟢 Kosovo: Open borders* since June 7th. 🟢 Greece: Open borders* since June 15th. 🟢 Northern Macedonia: Open borders* since June 26th. 🟡 Montenegro: Open borders for most since June 1st.
+Neighboring countries: No current travel restrictions 🟢 Kosovo: Open borders* since June 7th.
+The green border is closed, you can only cross at official border posts. 🟢 Greece: Open borders* since June 15th. 🟢 Northern Macedonia: Open borders* since June 26th. 🟡 Montenegro: Open borders for most since June 1st.
 Click for a weekly updated list of permitted nationalities based on the most recent rate of new infections.

 Please note that this applies to citizens from select countries only.
 We recommend you check your own government advice with regards to travel to Albania and the Balkans